 Q: What is sexing, autosexing, and sex-linked?

-But there are also some actual breeds developed that breed true and naturally produce off-spring that can be told apart at hatch.
-Those breeds are usually referred to as "auto-sexing."
-Technically, sex-links are also autosexing, and autosexing breeds are also sex-links.
+But there are also some actual breeds developed that breed true and naturally produce offspring that can be told apart at hatch (versus "hybrid" breeds).
+Those breeds are usually referred to as auto-sexing, too Technically, sex-links are also autosexing, and autosexing breeds are also sex-links.
 But for whatever reason, "autosexing" is a term usually reserved for breeds, while "sex-links" is a term usually reserved for hybrids.